 - You are challenging your own sales team.

 - You are raising your total sales number.

-When NOT to Outsource Sales Force
+When NOT to Outsource Sales Teams

 There are many instances where companies with attractive products and sparkling sales materials unmatching a product/market fit.
 Believe us when we say we've seen them already.
 Even though they've tried different approaches to their sales, they end up with prospects saying, “Your product is really nice, but your product doesn’t help with our current problems.
 Let me get back to you in X months.”
 We are pretty sure you’ve heard that, too.

 The sad thing is, there's not much you can do about it, and this situation requires an entirely new direction.

 Here's our pro tip: go with outsourcing a sales function only if you think that the partner understands the outsourced process(es) better than you do!
 Ensure that you get a clear reporting from them and what their KPI structure looks like.